 Signs that your browser is infected with malware

-We’ve gathered some of the many warning signs that the browser on your Mac might be infected with the malware:
+We’ve gathered some of the many warning signs that the browser on your Mac might be infected with malware:

-- Frequent pop-up ads, error messages, or fake antivirus messages
+Frequent pop-up ads, error messages, or fake antivirus messages

-- Suspicious browser extensions and new browser toolbars or icons
+Suspicious browser extensions and new browser toolbars or icons

-- Redirects to insecure websites
+Redirects to insecure websites

-- Important emails are going to spam
+Important emails are going to spam

-- Your contacts receive strange messages from you
+Your contacts receive strange messages from you

-- Unknown apps appear on your Mac
+Unknown apps appear on your Mac

-- Computer is running slow suddenly
+The computer is running slow suddenly

-If you’re experiencing any of these issues and worry your device might be infected, keep reading to learn how to remove malware from the browser on a Mac, whether you’re using Safari, Google Chrome, Firefox or Opera.
+If you’re experiencing any of these issues and worry your device might be infected, keep reading to learn how to remove malware from the browser on a Mac, whether you’re using Safari, Google Chrome, Firefox, or Opera.

 How to remove malware from Safari on Mac?